Sremski Karlovci: Modern period

-At the Serb National Assembly in Karlovci in May 1848, Serbs declared the unification of the regions of Srem, Banat, Bačka, and Baranja (including parts of the Military Frontier) into the province of Serbian Vojvodina.
+At the Serb National Assembly in Karlovci in May 1848, Serbs declared the unification of the regions of Syrmia, Banat, Bačka, and Baranya (including parts of the Military Frontier) into the province of Serbian Vojvodina.
 In the late 18th century, the Habsburg monarchy had invited numerous settlers from Bavaria and southern Germany into some of these regions along the Danube, in order to repopulate the area and re-establish agriculture after the effects of the Ottoman invasion and disease.
 The Germans, who became known as Danube-Swabians, were allowed to keep their language and Catholic religion.
 For more than a century, they had fairly autonomous settlements.

-The first capital of Serbian Vojvodina was in Karlovci; it was later moved to Zemun, Veliki Bečkerek, and Temišvar.
+The first capital of Serbian Vojvodina was in Karlovci; it was later moved to Zemun, Veliki Bečkerek, and Timișoara.
 At the same time the title of the Orthodox Metropolitan of Karlovci was raised to that of Patriarch.